Emiltayeb/parcel_sass_template/README.md

 ## instructions:

 - download the zip or clone the repo
-- run `npm start`. this will install the necessary dependencies

-## Start & Dev scripts
+- install the node modules by running `npm install` or `npm i ` from your terminal

 <br>